jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/HarmlessBlueFanworms' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div> Credit: [Civilization 6](https://www.youtube.com/watch?v=j6v5byyCyW4) and [VICE News](https://www.youtube.com/watch?v=EdvJSGc14xA).

-_Please enable sound.
+_Please enable the sound.
 There's nothing wrong with cars, trucks, or tractor-trailers.
 We'll always need them in our society.
 But, we're buying too many vehicles, and stupidly neglecting our infrastructure to pay for all the frills.
 Most of our physical infrastructure was built in the late 1800s early 1900s.
 This means while bragging about our luxury cars, we've let the roads, bridges, and tunnels their driving on fall apart.
-Building infrastructure is the most important thing about civilization games.
+Building infrastructure is the most essential thing about civilization games.
 If neglecting ours in favor of 300 horsepower sports cars isn't proof we're extras instead of player gods, I don't know what is._

 ## Darth Blockbuster Uses Dark Majic and the Death Star